enfuse/redis-demo/README.md

 **Steps taken to interact with Redis Service:**
   1. Inside application.properties, configure all the settings to talk to a Azure Redis Service instance
   2. Provide a RedisTemplate bean to take care of serialization of objects before caching them.
 Need to provide both key and value serializers.
-     Redis will save all keys as strings so I used a basic StringSerializer for the keys and GenericJackson2JsonRedisSerializer for the values.
+     Redis will save all keys as strings so we are using a simple StringSerializer for the keys and GenericJackson2JsonRedisSerializer for the values.
-  4. Service classes are the main players dealing with the caching directly before hitting the database.
+  4. Service classes are the main components dealing with the caching directly before hitting the database.
      They use the RedisTemplate configured at bootup to save/retrieve records from the cache service.

 ## Additional Notes: